Level A1 (Beginner)

 5. CaReFuL rule

-The CaReFuL rule states that if a word ends in the letters -c, -r, -f or -l, these letters must be pronounced.
+The CaReFuL rule states that if a word ends in the letters -c, -r, -f, or -l, these letters are usually pronounced.

-However, the CaReFuL does have some exceptions.
-Don’t pronounce the -c on the ends of the following words:
+However, the CaReFuL rule has exceptions.
+Don’t pronounce the -c at the end of the following words:

-Note that the CaReFuL rule does not apply to the infinitives of -er verbs.
+Note that the CaReFuL rule does not apply to infinitives of -er verbs.

 - parler to speak